D1al0gue/key-logger/README.md

 # key-logger
 Logs key presses on Windows after plugging in a programmable USB.

+To use it: `simply just plug it in.` (WIP)

+Currently to use it, we need to connect to powershell and run the command .\script.ps1 which will print out the date and time and prints out hello world.

 # TODO:
-- Write proper readme
+- Write proper readme The read me in

 # Things to buy
 - buy: